micro-manager/micro-manager.github.io/_pages/Hamamatsu.md

 --[Nico](User:Nico "wikilink") 12:38, 15 July 2008 (PDT), last updated
 --[Nico](User:Nico "wikilink") 17:09, 26 August 2009 (UTC)

-{% include Note text="Make sure you read the DCAM-API Compatibility Notes (available on the website), and in particular follow the instructions for computer power management settings, if it is applicable to your camera." %}
+{% include notice icon="info" content="Make sure you read the DCAM-API Compatibility Notes (available on the website), and in particular follow the instructions for computer power management settings, if it is applicable to your camera." %}

 {% include Listserv_Search text="Hamamatsu" %}